Partial regularity for $\mathbb{A}$-quasiconvex functionals with Orlicz growth: Introduction

 While the aforementioned results deal with the case $\mathbb{A}=\nabla$, there are further results on the interaction of partial regularity and general operators $\mathbb{A}$.
 Based on earlier work by \textsc{Gmeineder} \cite{gmeineder_partial_2021} for the symmetric gradient, \textsc{Conti \& Gmeineder} established in \cite{contiFXG} that, under a suitable $\mathbb{A}$-quasiconvexity condition on $F$, the partial regularity of minimizers of $p$-growth functionals \eqref{eq:functionalform} with $1<p<\infty$ is equivalent to $\mathbb{A}$ being \emph{elliptic}.
 This means that the Fourier symbol map is injective for all phase space variables $\xi \in \R^n \backslash \{0\}$.

 Whereas the $p$-growth assumption is satisfied in numerous situations, there are plenty of models that require working with integrands that satisfy a more flexible condition than \eqref{eq:pgrowth}.
-An instance thereof are models that involve logarithmic hardening of materials, or stationary models for fluids of \textsc{Prandtl-Eyring}-type; see \cite{BREIT20121910,FrehseSeregin,Fuchs1999VariationalMF,fuchs_variational_2000} for more detail.
+An instance of this include models that involve logarithmic hardening of materials, or stationary models for fluids of \textsc{Prandtl-Eyring}-type; see \cite{BREIT20121910,FrehseSeregin,Fuchs1999VariationalMF,fuchs_variational_2000} for more detail. {Note that the energies underlying these references are usually convex.
+However, as shall be discussed in detail below, the reduction to the partial regularity for \emph{full gradient} functionals can only be accomplished by viewing them as suitable $\mathbb{A}$-quasiconvex functionals.}